muhfajarags/kalcer-language/README.md

 **Muhammad Fajar Agus Saputra**

 This project is inspired by the amazing work of **Mas Sugi** from the TRAVLR Search Team.
-Their innovative approach to technology has been a great inspiration for this project.
+His innovative approach to technology has been a great inspiration for this project.

 ## 🚀 Quick Start